Hon Sui Sen: Political career

 In 1970, Hon succeeded Goh Keng Swee as Minister of Finance and served in that capacity for 13 years until 1983.
 In a letter by his daughter Joan many years after Hon's passing, Joan wrote that Hon was drawing a salary of $10,000 per month at DBS before he became a Minister, a job that paid him $3,000 instead; by 1983 when he died, Hon received $14,000 in total per month.

 In 1982, Hon was named the Economic Minister of the Year by Euromoney.

 As Singapore's Finance Minister, Hon established the Bases Economic Conversion Department to oversee the conversion and commercialisation of lands and facilities that had been left behind by the British military following their withdrawal in 1968.
 Hon also played a major role in the development of Singapore's tourism industry, beginning with the transformation of Pulau Blakang Mati, a previously fortified island off the southern coast of Singapore, into a resort destination under the new appellation of Sentosa Island.

 Hon was appointed as the chairman of the Monetary Authority of Singapore (MAS) between 1971 and 1980.

 Awards

-Hon was awarded the Distinguished Service Medal in 1967.
+Hon was awarded the Distinguished Service Medal in 1967, and the Order of Temasek in 1984.